 308 Commonwealth was designed by architect Samuel D. Kelley and built ca. 1889 by Thomas R. White, builder, as a twelve unit apartment house (two units per floor plus one in the basement for servants and janitors), The Imperial, for real estate dealer and auctioneer George W. Nason.
 He is shown as the owner on the original building permit application, dated December 27, 1888.
 The building was listed as 308-310 Commonwealth in the Blue Books through the 1930s.

-George Nason purchased the land for 308 Commonwealth on November 14, 1888, from James N. Thompson and Joseph Feldman, who had acquired it that same day from Charles W. Pierce.
+George Nason purchased the land for 308 Commonwealth on November 14, 1888, from James N. Thompson, a real estate dealer, and Joseph Feldman, a builder.
+They had acquired it that same day from Charles W. Pierce.
 The lot had been part of a tract of land originally purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

 Among the first residents were boot and shoe dealer Henry White and his wife, Frances Elizabeth (White) White.
 They previously lived at The Thorndike at 91-92 (230-240) Boylston.
 They continued to live at The Imperial during the 1902-1903 winter season, but moved thereafter and by 1910 were living in New York City.